BrianRxm Coins on Television 109/135

 Silver dollars remained in circulation until 1964 when the price of silver rose and they became worth more for their silver than their face value.

-12. Walter ready to shoot
+12. Sam ready to shoot

 Casinos usually used chips for amounts above one dollar but cash was acceptable.